ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 .. code-block:: bash

     nextflow run interproscan.nf \
+        -profile slurm,singularity \
         --input utilities/test_files/best_to_test.fasta \
-        -profile slurm,singularity \
         --format json,tsv

-You can find a description of the output file schemas in `"Output formats" documentation <OutputFormats.rst>`_.
+You can find a description of the output file schemas in `"Output formats" documentation <OutputFormats.html>`_.

 GO terms and pathways
 ^^^^^^^^^^^^^^^^^^^^^